How to Write SEO-Friendly Links and Better URLs

 It’s Not Your Content; It’s Your Links, Dummy!

 There is a saying in our field; “You can be cute, or you can rank!”
-All too often, we come across clients that want to stand out by using a different spelling or special characters in their business names.
+All too often, we come across clients that want to stand out by using different spelling or special characters in their business names.
 And while this may appear cute, it works against you as far as SEO is concerned.
 So if you want better search rankings, you better start writing SEO-friendly links!

 In a previous post, I told you how to create SEO-friendly content.
 And maybe you already created some engaging content of your own, and are hoping for more organic traffic.
 So why is nobody finding your content?
 Most likely, the culprit is not the content, but your links!
 If you are not using SEO-friendly links, folks are not going to click on them.

 …The objective is not to “make your links appear natural”; the objective is that your links are natural.Matt Cutts

 Let’s take a look at why SEO-friendly links are so crucial for small business marketing.
-According to a 2022 study: 53% of all links clicked on by visitors are organic, and 15% paid!
+According to a 2022 study: 53% of all links clicked on by visitors are organic, and 15% are paid!
 Now you realize why building SEO-friendly links is so essential for your content and search marketing, especially if you are a small business with a limited marketing budget.

 SEO-friendly links sometimes called “pretty links,” use real words instead of automatically generated links that can look like this: https://pixolabo.com/?p=123.
 Pretty exciting, isn’t it?
 Admit it; you can barely restrain yourself from clicking that!
 Well, a lot of folks feel the same way as you.